Spencer Steer Preview, Player Props: Reds vs. Cardinals

 Spencer Steer At The Plate

-- Among the qualified hitters in MLB play, he ranks 55th in batting average, 29th in on-base percentage, and 59th in slugging.
+- Steer has 138 hits and an OBP of .355 to go with a slugging percentage of .451.
+All three of those stats rank first among Cincinnati hitters this season.

-- In 63.8% of his 138 games this season, Steer has picked up at least one hit.
-He's also had 39 multi-hit games.
+- Among the qualified hitters in baseball, his batting average ranks 62nd, his on-base percentage ranks 30th, and he is 62nd in the league in slugging.

-- Steer has had at least one RBI in 39.1% of his games this season (54 of 138), with two or more RBI 19 times (13.8%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 54 games this season (38.8%), Steer has picked up an RBI, and in 19 of those games (13.7%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.